arbrejs/arbre/docs/api.md

 # is-root

-Return `true` if the node is a root.
+Return `true` if a node is a root node.

 a **root** is a node without parent.